 What Psalm 91 does plainly say includes incredibly specific descriptions of specific extreme conditions and threats bringing death to tens of thousands of wicked people.
-It also gives a specific secret setting of protection for the righteous to survive at, who says "know God's name."
-These three points line up with the end time prophecy of Joel 2 about supernatural protection in Judea from Wormwood and its aftermath.
+It also gives a specific secret setting of protection for the righteous to survive at, those who it says "know God's name."
+These three points line up with the end-time prophecy of Joel 2 about supernatural protection in Judea from Wormwood and its aftermath.
 This protection is also only for the faithful who got there by responding to the call of God's prophet call upon God's name, a name they know unlike Christians today.

 In that context, Psalm 91's odd details like "ten thousand dying by your side" can now make perfect literal sense.
-They line up with the end time prophecy of God's plan of protection from the Wormwood catastrophe which will level the earth and kill most of the population.
+They line up with the end-time prophecy of God's plan of protection from the Wormwood catastrophe which will level the earth and kill most of the population.

-For a complete literal understanding of all the key end time prophecies like this one, to support your comprehension and support my work writing these free articles, please get my book Know the Future.
+For a complete literal understanding of all the key end-time prophecies like this one, to support your comprehension and support my work writing these free articles, please get my book Know the Future.

 Receive Tim's Prophecy Updates By Email